 In any job having a particular skill puts you ahead of the competition.
 Whether it is corporate, artistic, or a Psychic job, being able to “diversify” your skills will bring you more clients and success.

 For example, a good friend of mine is bi-lingual in Spanish.
 That has always been a door opener for in all his jobs (corporate and noncorporate).
 Even if a company is not looking for bi-lingual in Spanish, having to select among candidates, the one that will usually shine thru is the one that offers something different.
 Most certainly, luck is a huge factor too.
 Having an extra edge over another applicant in a competitive job force puts you ahead of anyone else will open more doors for you.

 Psychics benefit from learning more tools.
 For example, there is a Psychic that never thought of learning anything on the I-Ching.
 She was drawn to it personally and started to incorporate it into her readings.
-That drew more clients and different types of clients.
-Another Psychic learned how to use the pendulum and Palmistry.
-That broadened her range.
+That brought more clients.
+Another broadened her range by learning Palmistry.

-An additional language skill is always one of the best things you can invest in.
-I once saw a Psychic with special language skills such as bi-lingual in Dutch.
+Additional language skills are always one of the best things you can invest in.
+I once saw a Psychic with exceptional language skills such as bi-lingual in Dutch.
 She is the only one I’ve ever seen with that skill.
-Yet I know another Psychic that was bilingual in Russian.
+I know another Psychic that was bilingual in Russian.
 Surely Bi-lingual in Spanish will be more in demand.
-However think about it.
-Depending where you reside, how many people are bilingual in languages such as Dutch or Russian?
-Having that special niche language skill is major especially if a network has readers that are bi-lingual in Spanish.
+However, think about it.
+Depending on where you reside, how many people are bilingual in languages such as Dutch or Russian?
+Having that particular niche language skill is major, especially if a network has readers that are bi-lingual in Spanish.
 However, please, never state you are bilingual in a language if you only know a few words.
-If you are tested in that language it will not make the best impression.
+If you are tested in that language, it will not make the best impression.
 Even if you are not tested, should you get a client that speaks that a language, a complaint can be filed.
 It’s better to state “beginner level” or “learning” rather than “some” when it comes to languages.